honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 If technical skills alone are insufficient for devs in today's world, I believe this will be even more true in the future.
 The question then arises: is it easier to teach coding to communicative individuals with backgrounds in art or psychology, or to enhance the communication skills of professional coders?
 I believe the former is more likely, and career switchers have a significant advantage in this regard.

-In [our latest podcast episode](https://junior.guru/podcast/#episode0015) (in Czech), Marián Kameništák also mentions that companies may start preferring domain knowledge over technical skills.
+In [our latest podcast episode](https://junior.guru/podcast/) (in Czech), Marián Kameništák also mentions that companies may start preferring domain knowledge over technical skills.
 We are already witnessing career transitions from accountants, artists, dentists, biologists, train drivers, bankers, chemists, and other diverse fields to the tech industry.
 These folks bring unique domain expertise as well as diverse backgrounds to the table.

 We already know that solutions are better tailored to people's needs when they are developed by a diverse group of devs.
 Diversity in tech is not just about "women in tech", it goes as far as "single parents in tech", "remote mountain dwellers in tech," or "former dentists in tech".
 And I believe that in the era of AI-augmented software engineering, the importance of diversity in the industry will only become more apparent.

 ## LLMs are not replacing all devs

-Is it even worth learning coding anymore?
+But is it even worth learning coding anymore?
 What if AI becomes so advanced that it can not only generate basic "hello world" React components, but entire apps and complex systems?
 What if it becomes capable of understanding and maintaining all legacy codebases, ultimately making software engineers obsolete?
-Josh Comeau already wrote what I think about this, so let me quote from his article:
+Josh Comeau already wrote what I think about this, so let me quote from his article [The End of Front-End Development](https://www.joshwcomeau.com/blog/the-end-of-frontend-development/) (which is definitely worth reading in its entirety):

 > …there is an _enormous_ difference between generating a 50-line HTML document and spitting out a production-ready web application. (…)
 >